 The resort we stayed at blocked the world out with thick gates and a private beach.
 You could drink the water, and everyone spoke English.
-In other words, I've been to Mexico, but I didn't ‘see Mexico.’
+In other words, I've been to Mexico, but I didn't see Mexico.

 These easy Grilled Lobster Tails with Bourbon Sauce are my version of the grilled shellfish we ate in Mexico.
 They're EASY to make, perfect for grilling, and decadently topped with bourbon!

-Preparing Lobster Tails for the Grill
+How to Prepare Lobster Tails for the Grill

 Once the tails are bright red and easily release from the grill, flip them, brush more of the bourbon butter on the lobster flesh, and grill them another 4-5 minutes.

 To remove the meat from the tail, simply peel the shell backwards until the shell pulls away, and use your fingers to pull out any meat left inside the shell.

 Grilled Lobster Tails with Bourbon Sauce

-- 4 4oz lobster tails
+- 4 lobster tails (~4-ounces each)

-- 4 TB butter
+- 4 tablespoons butter

-- 4 oz bourbon
+- 4 ounces bourbon

-- 1 tsp salt
+- ¼ teaspoon salt

-Preheat grill to medium-high.
+- Preheat grill to medium-high.

-Butterfly the lobster tails by using kitchen shears to cut open the shell on the top curved section of the tail.
+- Butterfly the lobster tails by using kitchen shears to cut open the shell on the top curved section of the tail.
 Cut from front to tail, and stop just before the tail.
-Next, use a sharp knife to slice through 3/4 of the lobster flesh (along the previous cut), taking care not to cut all the way through.
+Next, use a sharp knife to slice through ¾ of the lobster flesh (along the previous cut), taking care not to cut all the way through.
 Open the tail up like a book.

-Melt the butter, and mix in the salt and bourbon.
+- Melt the butter, and mix in the salt and bourbon.
 Brush the lobster flesh (not the shell), with the butter-bourbon mixture.

-Set lobster tails, flesh side down, on the grill.
+- Set lobster tails, flesh side down, on the grill.
 Cover the grill, and cook for 4-5 minutes, or until the shells are bright red and the tails release from the grill plate.

-Flip tails so that they are shell-side down, and brush the lobster flesh with the butter mixture again.
+- Flip tails so that they are shell-side down, and brush the lobster flesh with the butter mixture again.
 Grill another 4-5 minutes.

-Drizzle any remaining butter sauce over the tails just before serving.
+- Drizzle any remaining butter sauce over the tails just before serving.